danneu/hansel/README.md

 Figuring out how to use Xcode and package my project has been a steep challenge, but I think I've finally arrived at some sanity.
+Update: Especially since the recent improvements in Swift's package manager since I started working on this project.

     git clone git@github.com:danneu/hansel.git
     cd hansel
-    swift build; rm -rf Packages/*/Tests && swift build
+    swift build

-`Sources/HanselDev/main.swift` is a coding sandbox.
+`Sources/HanselDev/main.swift` is a coding sandbox (Note: currently missing while I try to rearrange the files without Xcode throwing errors).
 It comes populated with a small application.
 Just edit it, rebuild, and relaunch:

 ```
-swift build && .build/debug/HanselDev --port 4000
+swift build && .build/debug/HanselDev --port 3000
 ```

 ## Thanks